matosjoaops/TVVS-PROJ/assignment01/report/report.md

 ##### Warning *AvoidReassigningParameters*

-PMD was throwing a warning there was a parameter reassigment.
+PMD was throwing a warning saying there was a parameter reassigment.

 ![](https://i.imgur.com/IHpWCHr.png)